4 Weeks Pregnant with Twins or Multiples

 - Have a repeat pregnancy test if your previous one turns out to be negative.

-- Maintain proper dental health and start a dose of prenatal vitamins.
+- Start a dose of prenatal vitamins.

 - Stay away from drinking alcohol or smoking cigarettes as well.